broadinstitute/CellBender/docs/source/usage/index.rst

 * ``output.log``: Log file produced by the ``cellbender remove-background`` run.
 * ``output_metrics.csv``: Metrics describing the run, potentially to be used to flag problematic runs when using CellBender as part of a large-scale automated pipeline.
-* ``output_report.html``: HTML report including plots and commentary, along with any warnings or suggestions for improved parameter settings.
 * ``ckpt.tar.gz``: Checkpoint file which contains the trained model and the full posterior.
+* ``output_posterior.h5``: The full posterior probability of noise counts.
+This is not normally used downstream.

+If you are interested in saving space and you do not need to re-run cellbender, only the ``output_report.html`` and the ``output.h5`` need to be stored.
+The ``ckpt.tar.gz`` in particular is a large file which can be deleted to save disk storage space.
+(However, if you keep this checkpoint file, it can be used to create a new output count matrix with a different ``--fpr``, without needing to re-run the lengthy training process.
+Simply run the command again with a different ``--fpr`` and specify ``--checkpoint ckpt.tar.gz``.)

 Quality control checks
 ~~~~~~~~~~~~~~~~~~~~~~

-* Check the log file for any warnings.
+* Check the log file for any errors or warnings.
-* Check lines 11 -18 in the log file.
+* Check lines 13-21 in the log file.
 Ensure that the automatically-determined priors
   for cell counts and empty droplet counts match your expectation from the UMI curve.
   Ensure that the numbers of "probable cells", "additional barcodes", and "empty droplets"
   are all nonzero and look reasonable.